 Upon successful completion of the Community Health Worker Certificate Program, students will be able to demonstrate the following learning objectives:

-- Discuss and integrate healthy professional skills including ethics, scope of practice, professional boundaries, cultural humility, conflict resolution skills and self care practices.
+- Assess, and apply professional skills including establishment of goals for internship placement, ethics, scope of practice, professional boundaries, cultural humility, and self care practices.

-- Create and facilitate a group health education training or presentation (about core competencies) using popular education theory and methods.
+- Design, prepare and facilitate a group health education training or presentation demonstrating effective group level teamwork and conflict resolution skills.